john-kheir/ovcdoc_public/Sysadmin/file_locations.md

 All important files are located in the directory `/opt`.

-Under `\opt` there are at least two sub directories:
+Under `/opt` there are at least two sub directories:
 - `/opt/jumpscale7`- containing all files related to the JumpScale platform and the locally installed applications
 - `/opt/code` - containing all Git repositories that have been cloned on the machine